Ed O’Leary Biography

-Dr. O’Leary has taught at the graduate and undergraduate level and has worked in vocational rehabilitation.
-He has trained and presented nationally to thousands of educators on the transition requirements under IDEA 97 and IDEA 2004 and has developed a data-based decision-making model to help districts and states meet the transition and Indicator 13 requirements and demonstrate improvement and results.
+Dr. O’Leary taught at the graduate and undergraduate level and worked in vocational rehabilitation.
+He trained and presented nationally to thousands of educators on the transition requirements under IDEA 97 and IDEA 2004 and developed a data-based decision-making model to help districts and states meet the transition and Indicator 13 requirements and demonstrate improvement and results.

-The Transition Outcomes Project (TOPs) has been implemented in 28 states/territories and over 1,500 districts.
-This professional development model includes direct training, self-assessment, use of real-time web-based data analysis, action planning, and evaluation of progress and improvement.
-The real-time web-based data system coupled with the TOPs project currently houses IEP Indicator 13 data on over 44,500 individual student file reviews.
-States/districts that have been implementing TOPs have demonstrated, through trend data, improvements in meeting the Indicator 13 and transition requirements.
+The Transition Outcomes Project (TOPs) was implemented in 28 states/territories and over 1,500 districts.
+This professional development model included direct training, self-assessment, use of real-time web-based data analysis, action planning, and evaluation of progress and improvement.

-In addition to ongoing professional development training on transition and the Transition Outcomes Project, Dr. O’Leary is currently working on a comprehensive web-based professional development model that brings together post-school outcome data (Indicator 14), transition requirement data (Indicator 13), and self-assessment data on the national evidence-based predictors of post-school success.
-This model brings that information together in an easily understandable format so educators understand the relationship of the different data, recognize their current practices, and use that information to develop a comprehensive plan to address systemic and targeted changes that will demonstrate improved post-school results for students with disabilities.
+In addition to ongoing professional development training on transition and the Transition Outcomes Project, Dr. O’Leary developed a comprehensive web-based professional development model to bring together post-school outcome data (Indicator 14), transition requirement data (Indicator 13), and self-assessment data on the national evidence-based predictors of post-school success.

 Dr. O’Leary operates his own consulting firm, Cutting EdJ Consulting, Inc. In that capacity he provides training and technical assistance, as well as speaking about secondary special education and transition service issues to educators, adult agencies, and parents across the United States.